Causally Testing Gender Bias in LLMs: A Case Study on Occupational Bias: Occupation Data

 \section{Occupation Data}

-We use occupation data from 2021 provided by the US Bureau of Labor Statistics to obtain lists of jobs that are dominated by men and women.
-We did not use the twenty jobs with the highest ratio of men and women working in them each, as the data did contain highly specific job names that could better be summarized under umbrella terms.
+We use occupation data from 2021 provided by the U.S. Bureau of Labor Statistics to obtain lists of jobs that are dominated by males and females.
+We did not use the twenty jobs with the highest ratio of males and females working in them each, as the data did contain highly specific job names that could better be summarized under umbrella terms.
 We therefore curated and summarized the data as well as possible.
-The resulting list of jobs with their corresponding ratios of men and women working in them can be found in Table \ref{tab:employmentdata}.
+The resulting list of jobs with their corresponding ratios of males and females working in them can be found in Table \ref{tab:employmentdata}.